osr4rightstools/osr4rights-tools/README.md

 DNS is handled by [https://dnsimple.com](DNSimple) and the deployment script uses their API to automatically change DNS records when a new server comes online.

-Data Persistence is SQL Azure
+Data Persistence is SQL Azure (Authentication Authorisation and workflow) and Azure File Share (results files and cookies)

 The website runs Background Services which monitor internal queues (Channels) which in turn spin up other VM's in Azure when needed.

 The queues allow the website to remain responsive all the time (and to allow).
 The queues are not resilient to a restart.
 They are in memory only.

 ### Data Security and Flow